 What changes with computer use agents

-- ●Survives UI changes without breaking
+- Survives UI changes without rebuilding bots

-- ●No brittle selectors or object maps
+- No brittle selectors or object IDs

-- ●Recovers from exceptions and unexpected states
+- Recovers from exceptions and unexpected states instead of halting

 How to move without the risk